 Table of Topics

-10 Lines Essay on Raksha Bandhan and 10 Lines essay on Bhai Dooj: India is a land of diverse cultures and heritages.
+India is a land of diverse cultures and heritages.
 This is a nation which celebrates each and every occasion and each and every relationship possible.
 One such relationship that we Indians admire and celebrate every year is of siblings.
 The two most important festivals dedicated to siblings in that Indians celebrate are Raksha Bandhan and Bhaiya Dooj.
 Both are celebrated by almost every Indian to mark the love and bond between siblings.
-Although traditionally, these festivals were celebrated in homes where there were both brothers and sisters, but nowadays, even the families which do not have a brother or a sister celebrate these festivals.
-So here we have brought 10 Lines essay on Raksha Bandhan and 10 Lines essay on Bhai Dooj for kids and students of classes 1, 2, 3, 4, 5 in English in easy words.
-It is necessary that we teach our new generation about our lively festivals, and these few lines will help them learn about Hindu festivals Raksha Bandhan and Bhai Dooj which are now celebrated world-wise across every continent and religion.
+Although traditionally, these festivals were celebrated in homes where there were both brothers and sisters, but nowadays, even families which do not have a brother or a sister celebrate these festivals.
+So here we have brought 10 Lines essay on Raksha Bandhan and 10 Lines essay on Bhai Dooj for kids and students of classes 1, 2, 3, 4, and 5 in English in easy words.
+It is necessary that we teach our new generation about our lively festivals, and these few lines will help them learn about the Hindu festivals Raksha Bandhan and Bhai Dooj which are now celebrated world-wise across every continent and religion.

 10 Lines Essay on Raksha Bandhan for Students of Classes 1, 2, 3, 4, 5 in English:

-- Raksha means protection, and bandhan means bond.
+2. Raksha means protection, and Bandhan means bond.

 10 Lines Essay on Bhai Dooj for Students of Classes 1, 2, 3, 4, 5 in English:

-- Bhai dooj is celebrated two days after Diwali.
+1. Bhai Dooj is celebrated two days after Diwali.

-- It also marks the end of Diwali celebration.
+2. It also marks the end of the Diwali celebration.

-- It is also known as Bhai tika, Bhaubeej and Bhai phonta.
+9. It is also known as Bhai tika, Bhaubeej, and Bhai phonta.

 History of Raksha Bandhan:

-Raksha Bandhan is celebrated every year in the month of shravan or savan on a Purnima (full moon) as per the Hindu calendar.
-Historically, it is believed that lord Krishna cut his finger from sudarshan chakra.
+Raksha Bandhan is celebrated every year in the month of Shravan or savan on a Purnima (full moon) as per the Hindu calendar.
+Historically, it is believed that lord Krishna cut his finger from the Sudarshan chakra.
 Seeing this, his sister Draupadi torn her saree and tied it on the cut.
 Krishna was touched by the gesture and pledged to protect Draupadi for life.

 Further, Rani Karnavati, the widowed queen of Gujarat asked emperor Humayun to help her against the rule of Mughals, sent him a rakhi to mark the sibling bond, and asked him to protect her.
 In return, Humayun pledged to protect his Rakhi sister.
 Incidents like this gave birth to Raksha Bandhan.